Sea Dancer Turks and Caicos April 1999

 tropical fish were plentiful and the corals were colorful.
 We saw lobster, eagle ray, a nurse shark, and

-diving career (unfortunately since it was George’s first night dive I did not
+career (unfortunately since it was George’s first night dive I did not take my

 actually come to play with us for about 20 minutes.
 We were not deep and just under the